-• The information provided by the ConnectorRegistry is also the basic information to be presented in the AAS of the Connectors Component.
+- The information provided by the ConnectorRegistry is also the basic information to be presented in the AAS of the Connectors Component.
 Further, selected capabilities of the connectors are made available through the installedConnectors sub-model of the platform AAS.
-Created connector instances register themselves upon connect/disconnect with the ConnectorRegistry, which in turn leads to an update of the activeConnectors sub-model, i.e., connected connectors appear as sub-model elements and disconnected connectors are flagged as inactive.
+Created connector instances register themselves upon connect/disconnect with the ConnectorRegistry, which in turn leads to an update of the activeConnectors submodel, i.e., connected connectors appear as sub-model elements and disconnected connectors are flagged as inactive.
 Further, connector instances provide access to their input/output data types by referencing to the respected sub-model elements in the Types sub-model (see Section 3.5).
-Ultimately, connector instances link to their descriptors in the installedConnectors sub-model to indicate their origin and capabilities.
+Ultimately, connector instances link to their descriptors in the installedConnectors sub-model to indicate their origin and capabilities. - The ConnectorFactory is a proxy to dynamically create the most appropriate connector instance if there are alternatives, e.g., MQTT v3 and MQTT v5.
+Such a ConnectorFactory takes the ConnectorParameters and may decide on the supplied device service information (if present) on the actual connector type.
+An implementing connector artifact may rely on existing connector implementations (as we do for MQTT).
+The configuration model (see Section 6) shall define a specific type representing the ConnectorFactory and its artifact to ease its application.